 Strong red rules and safety cells cut errors

-In response to a task force's recommendations following a wrong-site surgical error, Cayuga Medical Center in Ithaca, NY, implemented these changes:
+I n response to a task force's recommendations following a wrong-site surgical error, Cayuga Medical Center in Ithaca, NY, implemented several changes, including safety cells.

-The hospital created safety cells made of groups of caregivers who are responsible for certain patients, such as everyone who works on a particular unit or all the staff who work in the cardiac cath lab.
+The safety cells are made of groups of caregivers who are responsible for certain patients, such as everyone who works on a particular unit.
 This safety cell meets regularly, often at the beginning of each day or the change of every shift.
 Members make sure each person knows about possible safety problems, such as a high-risk medicine being used in the ward or two patients with the same last name.
 They also discuss any safety breaches that occurred earlier.

 Each safety cell sends a representative to serve on the hospital's Safety Council, which meets regularly and includes the risk manager, Evelyn, the infection control manager, the patient safety officer, and other key individuals.